ycoady/CSC-101-UVic-Untangling-the-Web/README.md

 >>>By Eric Fischer (Geography of Twitter @replies) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

-Interested in getting involved in the tech sector?
-Finding the right place to start can be challenging.
-Take a first step into the world of web-centric computing with a group of like-minded people, with one evening a week of class time.
-This course is an introduction to building and analyzing web-based applications with large scale data storage.
-As a bridge into a bootcamp, MOOC, diploma, or degree, by the end of the course you will have started to build a digital portfolio, while collecting critical feedback from industry mentors along the way.
+Interested in getting involved in the tech sector but don't know where to start?
+MOOCs, bootcamps, diplomas and degrees all offer different paths, and finding the right one for your lifestyle can be challenging.
+If you want to take a first step into the world of web-centric computing with a group of like-minded people, and understand the opportunities available for getting involved, the _Untangling the Web_ series could be for you.

+This course is an introduction to analyzing and building web-based applications that manage vast amounts of information about people and organizations.
+By the end of the course, you will have an understanding of _full stack_ technology, with both front-end and back-end examples for your digital portfolio, while collecting critical feedback from industry mentors along the way.

-Coming this September to Victoria, you can select any one, or all three of the following modules from the _Untangling the Web_ series:
+Coming _this September_ to Victoria, you can select any one, or all three of the following modules from the _Untangling the Web_ series:

 ***